Is It Normal to Experience Cramping During Ovulation?

 Causes of Cramping During Ovulation

 A lot of research has been done concerning the causes of cramping during ovulation and an emerging or ruptured follicle normally causes the pain.
 In other cases, cramping during ovulation has been found to be the result of a ruptured follicle.
 In cases where cramping is not due to a ruptured follicle, medical experts have attributed the symptom to a wide variety of medical conditions including Endometriosis, Chronic Pelvic Inflammatory Disease, Salpingitis, Ovarian Cysts, Appendicitis, and other gastrointestinal problems, such as a perforated ulcer:

-- Endometriosis.
-This occurs when the lining of the womb (endometrium) grows in other locations, such as the bowel.
-Other symptoms of endometriosis can include painful periods and painful sex.
+Endometriosis is what happens when the endometrium, or the lining of the womb, grows in other areas, like the bowel.
+Common symptoms of endometriosis include painful sex and severe periods.

 Chronic pelvic inflammatory disease is the inflammation immediately experienced after a pelvic infection while Salpingitis occurs when the fallopian tubes become inflamed after an infection.

 Ovarian cysts are a common occurrence amongst many women.
 Abnormal pockets of fluid develop around the ovaries making conception difficult.

 Appendicitis – while many people think of this as a childhood problem that should be put in the same category as measles, it is often confused with ovulation.
 The pain experienced as a result of appendicitis will only occur on the right side of the abdomen and one can expect vomiting and nausea alongside it.